Canadian Stunner Francesca Farago Kisses New Girlfriend In PDA-Packed Instagram Post

-Too Hot to Handle star Francesca Farago is turning up the heat on her latest Instagram post.
-The reality tv star has been enjoying a tropical getaway with her new girlfriend Demi Sims, and the duo packed on the PDA in their latest upload together.
+Too Hot to Handle star Francesca Farago turned up the heat on her latest Instagram post.
+The reality TV star has been enjoying a tropical getaway with her new girlfriend Demi Sims, and the duo packed on the PDA in their latest upload together.

 While vacationing in Tulum, Mexico, Francesca and Demi posed for all sorts of photos and shared them with their followers.
 In her latest post, the Netflix star shared five separate photos where she snuggled up to her love.
-The two women stood side by side in their first pic, wearing complimenting outfits.
+The two women stood side-by-side in their first pic, wearing complementing outfits.
 Francesca wore a multicolored scarf top with white see-through pants.
-Demi wore a dress made up of the same colors which hugged her curves and landed just below her bum.
-The two women posed in front of a sunset, with straw-topped cabanas in the distance behind them.
+Demi wore a dress in the same colors, which hugged her curves and landed just below her bum.
+The two ladies posed in front of a sunset, with straw-topped cabanas in the distance behind them.

 In the second pic, the two women kissed with their arms wrapped around one another.
 They also shared three other silly selfies that were interrupted by strong winds.
 Francesca and Demi’s long locks whipped around while they snapped their photos and laughed along the way.

-In the caption of the post, Francesca wrote that she was “forever matching” with Demi, referencing their outfits.
+In the caption, Francesca wrote that she was “forever matching” with Demi, referencing their outfits.

 In just a few hours, the upload had brought in over 570,000 likes and 2,500 comments.
-Fans of the reality stars complimented their beauty, while also congratulating them on their new relationship.
+Fans of the reality stars complimented their beauty while also congratulating them on their new relationship.

 “The matching is everything tho,” one fan wrote with several flame emoji.